-Once you've edited your picture to perfection and resized it to fit YouTube's specifications, click "Publish" in the upper right-hand corner.
+Once you've edited your picture to perfection and resized it to fit YouTube's specifications, click "Export Video" in the upper right-hand corner.
 Kapwing will automatically begin processing your YouTube channel art, and it will be ready to download in under a second.

 Step 4: Upload to Your YouTube Channel

 Now that you downloaded your photo, your channel art is ready to upload to YouTube.
 Just go to YouTube in your browser and click your profile icon in the upper right corner of the window.
 From the drop-down list, choose Your Channel.
 If you only want to change your channel art, click on the camera icon in the upper right corner of the channel art banner.
 If you're adding channel art for the first time, or would like to add social media or website links to your header, you'll need to click Customize Channel, then the pencil icon in the upper right corner of your channel art banner.

 In the channel art uploader, click the button that says Select a photo from your computer and find the photo you downloaded from Kapwing in your file browser.
 YouTube will show you 3 different ways your channel art will look on different devices: click Select, and your YouTube channel art is all ready to go!